Eurotrials is a high quality, European and Latin America CRO, with 20 years of experience in clinical research.

-Eurotrials has solid partnerships with research sites and industry professionals in Latin America and Europe, empowering the local coverage in more than 15 countries.
-Acting under SOPs globally implemented, Eurotrials ensures a global training structure, maintaining consistency across all regions.
+We have solid partnerships with research sites and industry professionals in both regions, empowering our local coverage in more than 15 countries.
+Acting under SOPs globally implemented, Eurotrials ensures a global training structure, maintaining worldwide consistency.

 For some years now, the Latin American market has been demonstrating great potential for clinical research and pharmaceutical development, mainly for its epidemiologic characteristics and the recent local governments concerns and investment.